HitKeep vs GoatCounter: Analytics for Teams That Outgrow Counters

 5. Clustering and availability

 Section titled “5.
 Clustering and availability”HitKeep supports leader/follower clustering via HashiCorp Memberlist.
 GoatCounter is single-node only.
-If you need analytics that stays up when a node goes down, HitKeep is the only option here.
+If you need analytics that stays up when a node goes down, HitKeep is the better fit here.

 Where GoatCounter Is Better